TYPO3-Teams-Documentation/T3o-Team/Documentation/T3oRelaunch2017/Index.rst

 See this :ref:`How-to <ter-project-phpMyAdmin>`.

-Where do i find all Informations
+Where do I find all informations
 ================================

 GoogleDrive: We store concepts and layout files at our Google Drive: